pseudolanguagecompiler/HairyKnobTheory/README.md

 # Black Hole Stability and Temperature

-This note gives a compact thermodynamic picture of Schwarzschild black holes and shows why larger black holes are colder, evaporate more slowly, and are harder to destabilize by Hawking radiation.
+This note gives a compact thermodynamic picture of black holes and shows how stability can depend on more than just mass and Hawking temperature once additional physical degrees of freedom are included.

 ## Core relations

-For a non-rotating black hole:
+For a non-rotating Schwarzschild black hole:

 E = Mc^2